 WELCOME TO WORD OF GOD TODAY!

 We are pleased to have you visit our website and we hope you will make it a regular stop.
 This site, as you can see, is dedicated to the deep and ongoing study of the Bible, the Word of God.
-There are posted here well over a hundred of our short Bible study articles on various subjects, as well as twelve full-length studies of Bible books.
+There are posted here well over a hundred of our short Bible study articles on various subjects, as well as fourteen full-length studies of Bible books.
 These book studies are thoroughly researched and are written in easy commentary style.